quangxuan98765/ktpm/README.md

 - The Edge WebDriver version must match your installed Edge browser version to avoid compatibility issues.
 - If the OpenCart elements or layout changes, you may need to update locators in your tests.
-- Additional configuration may be required if running on CI/CD pipelines or virtual environments.

 ---